- Status Report

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (17 Sep, 18 Sep, 19 Sep).

 IIA.
-Geophysical Activity Summary 15/2100Z to 16/2100Z: The geomagnetic field has been at unsettled to major storm levels for the past 24 hours.
-Solar wind speed reached a peak of 821 km/s at 16/1435Z.
-Total IMF reached 8 nT at 16/0356Z.
-The maximum southward component of Bz reached -7 nT at 16/0345Z.
-Protons greater than 10 MeV at geosynchronous orbit reached a peak level of 2 pfu at 16/0145Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 22886 pfu.
+Geophysical Activity Summary 15/2100Z to 16/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
+Solar wind speed reached a peak of 381 km/s at 15/2143Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 144 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to minor storm levels on day one (17 Sep) and quiet to active levels on days two and three (18 Sep, 19 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (17 Sep, 18 Sep, 19 Sep).